pbrudny/learning-solidity-2018/README.md

 These examples are part of my guide [The best way to become Ethereum Developer in 2018](https://medium.com/@pbrudny/the-best-way-to-become-ethereum-solidity-developer-in-2018-5606e54646e6)

-If you like it please share it.
+If you like it please share it with others.